hphelion/documentation/migration-overview.md

 * [Linux Users](https://community.hpcloud.com/article/migrating-or-transferring-your-key-pairs#keylinux)

-##Security group creation## {#SecurityGroups}
+##Managing security group creation## {#SecurityGroups}

-To create a new security group, follow these steps:

-1. Log in to your account and select the availability zone (AZ) in US West for your new instance.
-2. From the menu bar, choose `Security Groups`, then click `Create new security group`, and add rules as needed.

-For more details and options, read our Knowledge Base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135).
+Managing security groups has changed significantly between versions 12.12 (and earlier) and version 13.5 of the HP Cloud software.
+For information on security groups in version 13.5, please see the knowledge base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135) for details.

 ## For further information ## {#MoreInfo}